Concordium/concordium-dapp-examples/low-code-nft-marketplace/market-ui/README.md

   - [**Buy**](./src/pages/BuyPage.tsx) :
     Used to get a list of buyable tokens and buy any one of them.
 This page component contains the following reusable components to interact with on chain contracts.

-    - [MarketplaceTokensList](./src/components/MarketplaceTokensList.tsx) : Used to get a list of buy able tokens from the Marketplace Contract, It uses following components
+      - [MarketplaceTokensList](./src/components/MarketplaceTokensList.tsx) : Used to get a list of buyable tokens from the Marketplace Contract.
+It uses following components
       - [MarketplaceTokensListItem](./src/components/MarketplaceTokensListItem.tsx) : Displays a token with its price and other metadata.
       - [MarketplaceTransferDialog](./src/components/MarketplaceTransferDialog.tsx) : Allows a user to specify the quantity and pay to buy a listed token.